Central Foundation Boys' School: 1914 to 1945

-Modern Era (1945–present)
+Modern era (1945–present)

-Under the 1944 Education Act, tuition fees were abolished and for a short period the school was assisted by the London County Council until it became an aided Grammar School in 1952, with three form entry and 450 pupils in the main school.
-In 1966 a service of thanksgiving was held on 4 October at the Church of St Botolph's to celebrate the school's centenary.
+Under the Education Act 1944, tuition fees were abolished and for a short period the school was assisted by the London County Council until it became an aided Grammar School in 1952, with three form entry and 450 pupils in the main school.
+In 1966 a service of thanksgiving was held on 4 October at the Church of St Botolph to celebrate the school's centenary.
 In the same year, the first bricks were laid on the construction of a three-storey site primarily to house the Sixth Form but also including extra science classrooms.
-The following decade the Whitfield Tabernacle was acquired and converted into a Games Hall and art room.
+The following decade Whitefield's Tabernacle was acquired and converted into a games hall and art room.
+The tabernacle has now been refurbished into the creative arts centre housing a drama and art classroom.

 In the wake of Circular 10/65, the school began its transition from grammar to a voluntary-aided comprehensive school in 1975.
 In 2006 the building which had been leased to the council for use as a court expired and returned to school ownership, it was refurbished across the following two years.
-Shortly after this the on-site playing fields and staff car park were refurbished into an all-seasons, covered Astro-turf pitch.
+Shortly after this the on-site playing fields and staff car park were refurbished into an all-seasons, covered AstroTurf pitch.

 Amidst changes in government targets, the school's exam results have been improving since 2010, with a 17% rise in GCSE grades that year before breaking the Islington record for the highest GCSE grades achieved by any school in the borough with 82% of pupils achieving 5 A* – Cs including English and maths in 2013.
 This record was broken once again in 2014.
 In 2016 the government restructured league tables to focus on progress as well as attainment which saw the school place as the highest ranked non-selective boys' school in the country and 63 out of all 3098 schools.
 In 2015 the school was rated outstanding by Ofsted.

-The school is currently in the planning stages of a site-wide regeneration project, overhauling much of the internal buildings and the playground area.
+A site-wide regeneration project was completed in 2023, involving an overhaul of the school's internal facilities and the playground area.